The Timeless Children

 "The Timeless Children" is the tenth and final episode of the twelfth series of the British science fiction television programme Doctor Who, first broadcast on BBC One on 1 March 2020.
 It was written by Chris Chibnall, and directed by Jamie Magnus Stone.
 It is the second of a two-part story; the previous episode, "Ascension of the Cybermen", aired on 23 February.

 The episode stars Jodie Whittaker as the Thirteenth Doctor, alongside Bradley Walsh, Tosin Cole, and Mandip Gill as her companions, Graham O'Brien, Ryan Sinclair and Yasmin Khan, respectively.
-The episode also stars Sacha Dhawan as The Master.
+The episode also stars Sacha Dhawan as the Master.

-The episode was watched by 4.69 million viewers.
-It received mixed reviews, with a 71% approval and 6.33/10 critical rating at Rotten Tomatoes, but with poor reviews from some critics and fans alike, most notably due to its central controversial continuity change, which established the Doctor as "the timeless child".
+The episode was watched by 4.69 million viewers and received mixed reviews from critics.